SQL Window Functions

 expression

-The target expression or column on which the window function operates.
+The expression or column on which the window function operates.

 OVER clause

-The partition clause divides the rows into partitions to which the window function applies.
+The PARTITION BY clause divides the rows into partitions to which the window function applies.
 It has the following syntax:

-If the PARTITION BY clause is not specified, then the whole result set is treated as a single partition.
+If you don’t use the PARTITION BY clause, the window function treats the whole result set as a single partition.

-The order clause specifies the orders of rows in a partition on which the window function operates:
+The ORDER BY specifies the orders of rows in each partition:

 ORDER BY